PhD in Microbiology: Qualification, Admission Process, Syllabus, Colleges, Positions & Salary

 PhD in Microbiology Syllabus

-PhD in Microbiology is a research-based programme, there is no defined syllabus or curriculum for the course.
+PhD in Microbiology is a research-based programme; there is no defined syllabus or curriculum for the course.
 But for your reference, provided below is the UGC listed syllabus for the Datta Meghe Institute of Medical Sciences.
-As per the UGC guidelines, each aspirant must undertake coursework during 1st or 2nd year of PhD.
+As per the UGC guidelines, each aspirant must undertake coursework during 1st or 2nd year of the PhD.

 General Bacteriology – Theme A (1)